urql-graphql/urql/CONTRIBUTING.md

 ## How do I test my changes?

 It's always good practice to run the tests when making changes.
-If you're unsure which packages may be affected by your new tests or changes you may run `yarn test --watch` in the root of the repository.
+If you're unsure which packages may be affected by your new tests or changes you may run `pnpm test` in the root of the repository.

-If your editor is not set up with type checks you may also want to run `yarn run check` on your changes.
+If your editor is not set up with type checks you may also want to run `pnpm run check` on your changes.

 Additionally you can head to any example in the `examples/` folder and run them.
-There you'll also need to run `yarn` to install their dependencies.
-All examples are started using `yarn start`.
+There you'll also need to install their dependencies as they're isolated projects, without a lockfile and without linking to packages in the monorepos.
+All examples are started using the `package.json`'s `start` script.

 ## How do I lint my code?